Maa Neella Tank

 Maa Neella Tank is a 2022 Indian Telugu-language comedy-drama streaming television series directed by Lakshmi Sowjanya and produced by Praveen Kolla.
 It stars Sushanth, Priya Anand, and Sudharshan.
 Maa Neella Tank premiered on ZEE5 on 15 July 2022.

 Synopsis

 Sarpanch Kodandam's son Gopal, a Buchivolu villager, threatens to jump from a water tank in order to marry Surekha.
-Kodandam is concerned about his career and image, so he appoints SI Valmshi to search for Surekha.
+Kodandam is concerned about his career and image, so he appoints SI Vamsi to search for Surekha.